lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Rationale for choices

 In generating the list of Composite algorithms, the idea was to provide composite algorithms at various security levels.
-The choice of traditional algorithm pairing prioritizes choosing commonly-deployed algorithm rather than trying for exact security level matching since anyway there is no academic consensus on how to directly compare pre-quantum and post-quantum security levels.
+Rather than trying for exact security level matching, the choice of traditional algorithm pairing prioritizes choosing commonly-deployed algorithms since there is no academic consensus on how to directly compare pre-quantum and post-quantum security levels.

 SHA2 is used throughout in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-DSA function.